-To Tom DeWeese, perhaps the leading critic of the plan, Agenda 21 will lead to a "new Dark Ages of pain and misery yet unknown to mankind."
-To TV and radio conspiracist Glenn Beck, it is the leading edge of a push for "government control on a global level."
+But the fears Agenda 21 has provoked plug directly into more than a century of far-right and radio conspiracist Glenn Beck, it is the leading edge of a push for "government control on a global level."
 It is an "anti-human document," a "False Religion," a mandate to "round up" Americans, a conspiracy to cut the population by 85%, the first step toward a "police state," a "seditious new plan" for "totalitarianism."